Kanamomoruru/My-Portfolio/README.md

 # parallax

-I made like a portfolio with using parallax and only css.
+I made like a portfolio with using parallax only css.